 The Agency contracts with the County of Ventura for professional specialty services.
 The employees of Ventura County provide professional, technical, financial, billing, administrative, clerical, and computer information services to the Agency.
 The Agency compensates the County of Ventura for time spent by County employees on the Agency's business and for the services provided to the Agency by the County.
-The Agency's total expense paid to the County of Ventura for Public Works Agency charges other than administrative services for the years ended June 30, 2018 and 2017 and the amounts due to the County of Ventura as June 30, 2018 and 2017 are identified in the Ventura County Public Works Agency Charges expense line.
+The Agency's total expense paid to the County of Ventura for Public Works Agency charges other than administrative services for the years ended June 30, 2020 and 2019 and the amounts due to the County of Ventura as June 30, 2020 and 2019 are identified in the Ventura County Public Works Agency Charges expense line.

-The Agency recognized revenue of approximately \$213,439 in 2018 from the United Water Conservation District for groundwater extraction fees.
-The Agency also recognized revenue of \$50,932 in 2018, from other entities sharing a Board member with the Agency including Ventura County Waterworks Districts, the City of Camarillo, and Camrosa Water District.
+The Agency recognized revenue of \$228,180 in 2020 from the United Water Conservation District for groundwater extraction fees.
+The Agency also recognized revenue of \$54,348 in 2020, from other entities sharing a Board member with the Agency including City of Camarillo, and Camrosa Water District.